What Is Public Wi-Fi?

 Checking Public Wi-Fi Safety

-With Kakunin-san, you can check your IP address and connection details while connected to public Wi-Fi.
+With IP Check-san, you can check your IP address and connection details while connected to public Wi-Fi.
 Verify that your VPN is working correctly and assess your connection's safety with the security score.
 You can also run a DNS leak test to confirm there are no DNS leaks from your VPN.